Soham360/sturdy-fiesta/BA_about.md

 ---
 layout: page
-title: About Me
+title: About Us
 permalink: /about/
 ---

-A Fastpages clone, for CSA - Soham Kamat
+A fastpages clone for